SC Freiburg: The Finke era with ten Bundesliga seasons (1991–2007)

+Streich era

+In the 2011–12 season, a coaching change by appointing Christian Streich, with the club finishing 12th.
 Under Christian Streich, the 2012–13 Bundesliga season saw the club finish in fifth place, their best league standing since 1994–95.
-The fifth-place finish secured a position in the 2013–14 UEFA Europa League, an accomplishment that the club had not achieved since the 2001–02 edition of the tournament.
-Had Freiburg defeated Schalke 04 on the final matchday of the season, Freiburg would have leapfrogged Schalke and qualified for the UEFA Champions League for the first time in club history.
+The fifth-place finish secured a position in the 2013–14 UEFA Europa League.
+Had Freiburg defeated Schalke 04 on the final matchday of the season, Freiburg would have advanced further in the league table against Schalke and qualified for the UEFA Champions League for the first time in club history.
 The 1–2 defeat to Schalke, however, saw Schalke secure fourth place in the league and qualify for the tournament instead.
-During the 2012–13 season, Freiburg also advanced to the semi-finals of the DFB-Pokal for the first time in the club's history but lost to local rivals VfB Stuttgart 1–2 and missed the chance to play Bayern Munich in the final.
+During the 2012–13 season, Freiburg also advanced to the semi-finals of the DFB-Pokal for the first time in the club's history, but lost to local rivals VfB Stuttgart 1–2, and missed the chance to play Bayern Munich in the final.

 In the 2014–15 season, after six years in the top flight, Freiburg was relegated to the 2.
 Bundesliga by a single point after a final-day defeat at Hannover 96.
 This was despite beating Bayern Munich in the second-last game.
-In the following season, however, the club earned its fifth promotion to the Bundesliga as league champions, with two matches to spare.
+In the following season, however, the club earned its fifth promotion to the Bundesliga, with two matches to spare.
 The first season back in the Bundesliga saw them end seventh.
 This saw Freiburg qualify for the Europa League, as German cupwinners Borussia Dortmund were already qualified for the Champions League.
 The side were eliminated in the third qualification round against NK Domžale from Slovenia.
-Mostly thanks to 15 league goals by Nils Petersen, Freiburg stayed in the top flight, finishing 15th.
+Freiburg stayed in the top flight, finishing 15th.